 We wish the Forest Service well on sustaining rural communities.
 Industrial timber cutting is a false path that harms federal moist, wet and rainforests and goes against many secular and sacred values.
-Until the U.S. distribution of income issue is solved, sustaining rural communities will be a highly problematic enterprise.
-Wealth, Income and Oregon's Rural Communities
+Until the distribution of income issue is solved in the U.S., sustaining rural communities will be a highly problematic enterprise.